slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Voltaire*
 > *"One cow breaks the fence and a dozen leap it"
 -- Scottish Gaelic proverb*
-> *"I have never met a man so ignorant that I couldn't learn anything from him."
+> *"I have never met a man so ignorant that I couldn’t learn anything from him."
 -- Galileo Galilei*
 > *"In our infinite ignorance we are all equal."
 -- Karl Popper*